Johnny Hawksworth

-Johnny Hawksworth (2 February 1924 – 13 February 2009) was a British bass player and composer who lived and worked in Australia beginning in 1984.
+Johnny Hawksworth (2 February 1924 – 13 February 2009) was a British jazz bass player and composer of library music widely used for television.
+He lived and worked in Australia from 1984.

 Biography

 Born in London in 1924, Hawksworth initially trained as a pianist, but also played double bass for Britain's leading big band the Ted Heath Orchestra during the early 1950s and through the 1960s.
 During this time he became one of the most popular jazz bassists in the UK, winning many polls and was often featured as a soloist on Heath concerts and recordings.
-He is probably best known, however, for his short compositions for television.
-These include Salute to Thames (the famous identity tune for Thames Television) and also the theme tunes for the 1960s pop music show Thank Your Lucky Stars and the 1970s series Roobarb, Man About the House and George and Mildred.
-He also contributed some of the incidental music used in the 1967 Spider-Man cartoon (although originating from the United States, produced in Canada, Spider-Man had most of its incidental music supplied by Irish composers, such as Phil Coulter, who was from Derry in Northern Ireland, and British including Syd Dale, Alan Hawkshaw, David Lindup, Bill Martin and Johnny Pearson.)
-In addition to his television themes, he also worked on films, including the scores to The Naked World of Harrison Marks (1967), The Penthouse (1967), and Zeta One (1970).
+His album as bandleader I've Grown Accustomed to My Bass was issued in November 1964 and featured many well-known British jazz musicians, including Stan Tracey, Bill Le Sage, Tommy Whittle, Ronnie Stephenson and Terry Cox.
+Included were two arrangements of Bach pieces, an idea further developed in his 1968 album Johann Hawksworth Bach.

+He is probably best known, however, for his short compositions for television, mostly derived from the library music he composed and performed for KPM and (from 1969) De Wolfe Music.
+These include Salute to Thames (the famous identity tune for Thames Television, commissioned in 1968), and also the theme tunes for the 1960s pop music show Thank Your Lucky Stars and the 1970s series Roobarb, Man About the House and George and Mildred.
+He also contributed some of the incidental music used in the 1967 Spider-Man cartoon.
 "Er Indoors", one of his compositions, saw frequent use in the Nickelodeon TV Series SpongeBob SquarePants, in which it was generally associated with avid SpongeBob fan Patchy the Pirate.

-Hawksworth has also written many pieces of stock music for the De Wolfe Music library.
-He also provided the hypnotic musical soundtrack to Geoffrey Jones's classic British Transport Films Snow (1963) and has composed American-style blues-based material under the name Bunny J. Browne and classically-based material under the name John Steinway.
+In addition to his television themes, he also worked on films, including the scores to The Naked World of Harrison Marks (1967), The Penthouse (1967), and Zeta One (1970).
+He also provided the hypnotic musical soundtrack to Geoffrey Jones's classic British Transport Films Snow (1963) and has composed American-style blues-based material under the name Bunny J. Browne and classically based material under the name John Steinway.
 Hawksworth moved to Australia in 1984 and died in Sydney in 2009 aged 85.